llauderesv/react-form-validation/README.md

 };
 ```

-Create a validation in your stateSchema
+Create validation in your stateSchema

-Property should be the same in your stateSchema in-order validation works. validator prop accepts a **func** that you can be used to validate your state via regex.
+Property should be the same in your stateSchema in-order validation works. **validator** prop accepts a **func** that you can be use to validate your state via regEx.

 ```
 const stateValidatorSchema = {